Back to search results

 • governance, leadership, and accountability in extractive contexts;

-• bottom‑up and participatory approaches to studying energy transitions;
+• bottom‑up or participatory approaches to studying energy transitions;

-• innovative qualitative or interpretive methodologies, including the novel methodology being advanced by the fellowship, Hermeneutical Ethnography.
+• innovative qualitative or interpretive methodologies, including Hermeneutical Ethnography.

-King’s College London offers an exceptional research environment, extensive doctoral training opportunities, and support for fieldwork, conference participation, and publication development.
-The student will work closely with the project’s international partners and may have opportunities to engage with field sites in Africa, Latin America, or Australia, depending on their project design.
+King’s provides an exceptional research environment, extensive doctoral training, and support for fieldwork, conferences, and publication development.
+The student will collaborate with international partners and may have opportunities to engage with field sites in Africa, Latin America, or Australia, depending on project design.

 Candidate Requirements